Faster start, longer finish the goals for the Calgary Flames this season - Red Deer Advocate

 The Flames overcame a sluggish October and November to go 45-33-4 and claim a wild-card playoff berth, but were swiftly eliminated in four straight losses to the Anaheim Ducks in the first round.

-Gulutzan had all hands on deck in training camp, which was not the case a year ago when top centre Sean Monahan was injured for much of camp and top scorer Johnny Gaudreau didn’t sign a contract extension until the day before the season-opener.
+Gulutzan had all key players at training camp, which was not the case a year ago when top centre Sean Monahan was injured for much of camp and top scorer Johnny Gaudreau didn’t sign a contract extension until two days before the season-opener.

 “There’s a lot more cohesion,” Gulutzan said.
 “You can tell the locker-room is pretty tight already.
 I think we’re very much at a different point than we were last year at this time.”